AzharHusain/angular-parent-child-communication/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

+## Tutorial

+This tutorial describe data communication between parent and child transfer in Angular 2+.
+We will deal how to transfer data and events from parent to child and vice-versa.

+We will see the use of Input and Output decorators to facilitate the communication.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.